-NSE Clearing Limited's Board and its various committees oversee the affairs of NSE Clearing and are responsible for the management of business and performance of NSE Clearing.
+NSE Clearing Limited's Board and its various Committees oversee the affairs of NSE Clearing and are responsible for the management of business and performance of NSE

+Clearing.
 NSE Clearing Limited's Board is involved in the formulation and monitoring execution of strategies for NSE Clearing.
-NSE Clearing board comprises of shareholder directors, public interest directors and managing director.
-The managing director is an ex-officio director on NSE

-Clearing's board and is not included in the category of public interest directors and shareholder directors.
+NSE Clearing's Board comprises of Shareholder Directors, Public Interest Directors and Managing Director.
+The Managing Director is an ex-officio director on NSE Clearing's Board and is not included in the category of Public Interest Directors and Shareholder Directors.

-Operational and oversight committees
+Operational and Oversight Committees

 NSE Clearing is regulated and supervised by the Securities & Exchange Board of India (SEBI) and is governed by the regulations framed by SEBI from time to time.
-Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018 has mandated operational and oversight committees for clearing corporations along with their composition and functions to ensure effective oversight of the functioning of Clearing Corporations.
+Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018 has mandated Operational and Oversight Committees for Clearing Corporations along with their composition and functions to ensure effective oversight of the functioning of Clearing Corporations.